shopsmart/ClJ/README.md

     }
 ```

+In addition to annotating methods for Clojure namespaces, individual parameters can be type-annotated,
+even in cases where Clojure allows the same function to accept, say, a Vector or a Map in the initial
+parameter.
+These will be type-checked at runtime, but at least the types will be clearly specified and
+obvious in the code.

-* One for dynamically calling Clojure using a form similar to "do".
+* The second API allows for dynamically calling Clojure using a form similar to "do".
 With this form, Clojure functions
 can be passed easily to Clojure functions.
 The DSL also provides a lexically-scoped implementation
 of "let".
 See the tests for documentation on what is supported.
 Here is an example, from the integration tests:

 ```java
     byte[] input = "I see because I C".getBytes();
     final StringBufferOutputStream output = new StringBufferOutputStream();